tradle/bootstrap-example/README.md

 1. Install [git](http://git-scm.com/book/en/v2/Getting-Started-Installing-Git)

-1. Git clone this repo
+1. Git clone this repo: git clone https://github.com/tradle/bootstrap-example.git

-1. Run ./setup.sh to pull in the required components
+1. Run ./setup.sh to pull in the required components (stay in the same dir)

-1. In a separate console run ./joe.sh to start a Bitjoe instance (wait till you see in the console: "running on port 8081")
+1. run ./joe.sh to start a Bitjoe instance (wait till you see in the console: "running on port 8081") _Perform this command in a separate console but stay in the same directory_

-1. In a separate console run ./keeper.sh to start a Bitkeeper instance (wait till it stops writing to the console)
+1. run ./keeper.sh to start a Bitkeeper instance (wait till it stops writing to the console) _Perform this command in a separate console but stay in the same directory_

 ##Sample queries: